Sheepolution/how-to-love/readme.md

 	* DON'T: Library x is the best!
 	* DO: I prefer library x

-* Preferably don't use library.
+* Preferably don't use a library.
 	* For example, don't use an animation library.
 Animation can teach a lot about quads and good use of tables.
 	* You can always end the chapter with recommended libraries regarding the subject.